 The evolution of leadership and how it affects performance dates as early as the 17th century (Cole, 2004).
 From the end of 17th century, the world started experiencing different treatment of employees from treating them as human machines to rather treating them as human capital for achieving different organizational goals and objectives.
 Most of the organizations sought to adopt appropriate leadership style in order to compete in the business market.
-It is clear that until today many organizations are continuously looking for new ways and methods of development, especially in the administrative aspects, which can assist in achieving

-Published by European Centre for Research Training and Development UK effectiveness and efficiency of organizational goals (Al-Metheb, 2008).
+It is clear that until today many organizations are continuously looking for new ways and methods of development, especially in the administrative aspects, which can assist in achieving effectiveness and efficiency of organizational goals (Al-Metheb, 2008).
 It was propagated that in order to achieve business efficiency and economic development, organizations must adopt various leadership styles which include transformational, laissez faire, autocratic and transactional leadership styles (Wammy, 2014).